oahr/oahr/src/faq.md

 ## Manufacturer/Product ID

+**What Manufacturer ID do you have?**

+> Our manufacturer ID is 5194 (decimal).

 **Is this an official ID?**

-> **Yes!** The Manufacturer ID is officially registered with Hyperion.
+> **Yes!** The Manufacturer ID is officially registered with Hyperion Entertainment CVBA for exclusive use by this project.
 Your individual Product ID is assigned to you by us, and is valid for a lifetime.

 **Can I ask for a specific Product ID?**